otsohelos/fullstack-spaceapp/README.md

 Full stack practical work by Otso Helos.
 Full Stack class spring 2020, University of Helsinki.

+A build is available on Heroku: [Otso's Space App](https://otsos-space-app.herokuapp.com/)

 ## SpaceApp

 SpaceApp is a web-based app that allows a search for NASA's image of the day, weather on Mars, and other NASA data.